Common tasks with KQL for Microsoft Sentinel

 | union SecurityEvent

-This would return all rows from both the OfficeActivity and SecurityEvent tables.
-Union offers a few parameters that can be used to adjust how the union behaves.
-Two of the most useful are withsource and kind:
+This query returns all rows from both the OfficeActivity and SecurityEvent tables.
+Union offers a few parameters that you can use to adjust how the union behaves.
+Two of the most useful parameters are withsource and kind:

 OfficeActivity